tygrvault/ping/README.md

 # Ping ⏺️
 A small scale chat application.
-Built with Nuxt 3 and Supabase.

 ## Hosting locally
 Since Ping uses Supabase to handle authentication and storing data, you'll need to setup the schema accordingly.